yswa-var/LocoForge/SQL_AGENT_README.md

 ## Sample Data

-The database contains sample employee management data:
+The database contains the Neon employees sample data:
-- 6 departments (Engineering, Marketing, Sales, HR, Finance, Operations)
+- 9 departments (Customer Service, Development, Finance, Human Resources, Marketing, Production, Quality Management, Research, Sales)
-- 16 employees with various roles and salaries
+- 300,024 employees with comprehensive information
+- Historical salary data with date ranges
+- Job title history with date ranges
-- Multiple projects with employee assignments
+- Department assignment history with date ranges
-- Attendance records for time tracking

 ## Limitations

-- Currently supports SQLite databases only
+- Currently supports PostgreSQL databases only
 - Query results are limited to 50 rows by default
 - Complex analytical queries may require optimization
 - Generated queries may need manual review for complex business logic
+- All tables are in the 'employees' schema and require proper schema prefixing

 ## Future Enhancements